Alliance Climate Control Terms & Conditions

 9.1 Delivery (“Delivery”) of the Goods is taken to occur at the time that the Customer or the Customer’s nominated representative takes possession of the Goods at the Supplier’s address or at the address nominated by the Customer.

-9.2 At the Supplier’s sole discretion, the cost of delivery is in addition to the Price.
+9.2 The Supplier may notify the Customer if the cost of delivery is to be in addition to the Price.

 9.3 Any time specified by the Supplier for delivery of the Goods, or supply of Services, is an estimate only and the Supplier will not be liable for any loss or damage incurred by the Customer as a result of any or supply delivery being late.
 However, both parties agree that they shall make every endeavour to enable the Goods to be delivered at the time and place as was arranged between both parties.
 In the event that the Supplier is unable to supply the Goods or Services as agreed solely due to any action or inaction of the Customer, then the Supplier shall be entitled to charge a reasonable fee for redelivery and/or storage.